ProgrammerAL/code-updater/README.md

 ## .NET Standard Projects

-When updating *.csproj files to a specific `TargetFramework` version, the project is skipped if using .NET Standard.
+When updating csproj files to a specific `TargetFramework` version, the project is skipped if using .NET Standard.
 Those are usually set for a specific level of API compatibility so we don't want to mess with those.

 ## Update Script Sample